blog

 The wrongful suspension of accounts under such accusations has had profound consequences.
 Reputational harm and emotional distress are immediate: being flagged for child exploitation content can permanently damage reputations, especially when digital identity and credibility are central to professional or community standing.

 For small businesses, the consequences are also economic.
 Social media platforms are marketing hubs, storefronts, and advertising channels.
 A suspension can mean lost income, severed customer connections, and even the collapse of a business model dependent on digital visibility.
+As a result, concerns have grown that Meta Algorithms discriminate NZ businesses.

 These cases further highlight the power imbalance and lack of transparency between global technology platforms and their users.
 Meta wields unilateral power over enforcement decisions, while appeals are opaque, automated, and often ineffective.
 For those caught in this system, the process feels arbitrary and unaccountable.
+This reinforces the perception that Meta Algorithms discriminate NZ businesses.

-Much of the enforcement is driven by automated moderation tools, AI systems and Algorithms designed to detect harmful material at scale.
+Much of the enforcement is driven by automated moderation tools, AI systems, and algorithms designed to detect harmful material at scale.
 While these tools are necessary, they are also prone to false positives.

 Real Stories of Wrongful Suspension